 DevOps is a culture, a philosophy that is being practiced by many companies across the globe to increase productivity, reduce costs, and boost the overall revenue.
 It challenges the long withstanding beliefs, processes and assumptions and asks for a more collaborative and accountable way for software development.

 The evolution of React Native technology is quite fascinating.
-What started of as Facebook’s internal Hackathon project in 2013 is now one of the trending frameworks for Android and iOS app development.
+What started of as Facebook’s internal Hackathon project in 2013 is now one of the trending frameworks for Android and iOS mobile app development.
 In March 2015, Facebook, in its F8 conference announced availability of React Native on Github.
 And now, developers are making the most of modern web techniques on mobile.

 With evolving technology and awareness about healthcare, mHealth apps have become a necessity than an option.
 If a research done by statista is to be believed, the number of downloads in health care, medical, and fitness apps have seen a steep rise from 1.7 billion to 3.2 billion.
 This clearly forecasts the fact that mHealth apps are being accepted, used, and trusted by users worldwide.